-Huntsman Exploration Inc.: Huntsman to Host Investor Webcast to Discuss Recent Results at Canegrass Nickel Sulphide Project In Australia and Upcoming Exploration Activities
+Huntsman Exploration Inc.: Huntsman to Host Investor Webcast to Discuss Recent Results at Canegrass Nickel Sulphide Project in Australia and Upcoming Exploration Activities

-In attendance will be CEO Peter Dickie, VP Exploration Nathan Tribble and a representative from Newexeco, from Perth, Australia who have been overseeing the drill program at the Canegrass project.
+In attendance from Huntsman will be CEO Peter Dickie and a representative from Newexeco, based in Perth, Australia who have been overseeing the drill program at the Canegrass project.

 An audio replay of the call will be available.